TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/EventDispatcher/Index.rst

 The listeners
 -------------

-Extensions and PHP packages can add listeners that are registered via YAML (or starting with TYPO3 v13 also natively in :ref:`PHP using attributes <EventDispatcherImplementation>`).
+Extensions and PHP packages can add listeners that are registered via YAML.
 They are usually associated to :php:`Event` objects by the fully-qualified class name of the event to be listened on.
 It is the task of the listener provider to provide configuration mechanisms to represent this relationship.